-Health outcomes of individuals can be greatly improved by developing a strong health information system which, in turn, will lead to robust healthcare delivery systems especially in developing countries (MEASURE evaluation, Kumar and Millar, 2017).
+Health outcomes of individuals can be greatly improved by developing a strong health information system which, in turn, will lead to robust healthcare delivery systems especially in developing countries (Kumar and Millar, 2017).

 The use of health information systems has been classified as one of the six building blocks for strong national health systems (WHO, 2007).
 The utilization of mobile phone technology among people in Low and Middle Income Countries (LMICs) is markedly increasing.
-The uptake of this in healthcare is expected to improve access to health, make patients well-informed and also provide real time data for resource allocation and decision making.
+The outcome of this study will provide a basis to accelerate uptake of mHealth in the health systems so as to improve access, make patients well-informed and also provide real time data for resource allocation and decision making.
 Health care delivery will as well be enhanced (World Bank, 2016).

-The outcome of this study will first of all contribute to literature in this potential and rapidly growing field.
+The outcome of this study will also contribute to literature in this potential and rapidly growing field.
 The findings of this study, in addition to others, will therefore form a basis for policy makers, stakeholders, governments and health ministries to have basis for making key decisions in improving healthcare delivery in similar populations in developing countries.

 It will also help designers of mHealth applications and systems to incorporate important userrelated factors in their work for product acceptability and effective use.